zaiisao/Documentation/en/Interactive Broadcast/client_recording_ios.md

 # Record the Audio from the Client
 ## Introduction

-You can record the audio of all users in a call and save it on the client, just like using the recording function on your cell phone to record a call and save it for future replays.
+You can record the audio of all users in a call and save it on the client for future replays.

-Agora's Native SDK supports audio recording at the client.
-You can record the audio of all users in a channel and generate one recording file with the following format:
+Agora Native SDK supports recording the audio of all users in a channel and save the recording into one file in the following formats:

 - WAV: Large file (lossless compression)
 - AAC: Smaller file (lossy compression)